LukasForst/LukasForst/README.md

 Currently on a mission to make your infrastructure more secure with [Recon Wave](https://reconwave.com/).

-For the past seven years of my professional experience, I built lot of cool things in different startups and co-founded two companies.
+For the past eight years of my professional experience, I built lot of cool things in different startups in different technologies.
+I'm trying to be tech-agnostic but with deep knowledge about cyber security.
+I co-founded two companies.

 Never stop building!

 Experience:
 - [Recon Wave](https://reconwave.com/)